DirectoryTree/LdapRecord-Docs/core/v3/model-relationships.md

 $group->members()->attach($user);
 ```

-You may also use the `attachMany()` method to attach many models at once.
+You may also use the `attach()` method to attach many models at once.

 For this example, let's say we have an organizational unit that contains groups all new users must be apart of: